dhrandy/bambu-bridge/README.md

 No image or container deletion needed.
 The session volume keeps you logged in across updates.

+## Image tags

+Every push to `main` publishes three tags:

+- `latest`: the newest build (what Dockhand pulls).
+- `build-<run number>`: immutable tag for that exact build, e.g.
+  `build-45`.
+Use it to pin a known-good build.
+- `<git sha>`: immutable tag for the exact commit.

+The build number is baked in at build time and reported two ways, so you can always confirm which build is actually running:

+- Container logs: `bambu-bridge v3 (build 45) listening on :8080`
+- `GET /health` returns `{"ok": true, "build": "45"}`

 ## Notes

 - The bridge re-logs-in and rebuilds its MQTT connection daily, so the